 If you have ever ridden a horse that has a beautiful canter, a canter that felt 'light' and 'balanced', that would be because the horse was NOT 'on the forehand' but instead was able to 'engage' and use their hind end properly, something a horse can only do when they have learned to carry a rider and themselves.

-A horse can carry themselves properly, of course, before a rider gets on their back, but they have to learn to do that when they have a rider onboard.
+A horse can carry their own body properly before a rider gets on their back, but they have to learn to do that when they have a rider onboard.
 That is what good horse training is all about.

 Back to the rider - good rider training teaches the rider to keep their CoG LOW and as CLOSE to the CoG of their horse as possible.

-Sit in the correct part of the saddle - i.e. in the lowest part.
-Not tip forwards, which puts too much weight on the horse’s forehand and makes it even more difficult for the horse to carry themselves (and their rider) correctly.
-Not sit towards the back, which puts too much weight on the weakest part of the horse’s back.
+By sitting in the correct part of the saddle - i.e. in the lowest part.
+Not tipping forwards, which puts too much weight on the horse’s forehand and makes it even more difficult for the horse to carry themselves (and their rider) correctly.
+Not sitting toward the back, which puts too much weight on the weakest part of the horse’s back.

-Keep their weight LOW and learn how to distribute their weight correctly between their seat and their feet; in this way, a rider ends up surrounding the CoG of their horse.
+By keeping their weight LOW and learning how to distribute their weight correctly between their seat and their feet; in this way, a rider ends up surrounding the CoG of their horse.

 A good rider ends up surrounding the CoG of their horse

 A rider who can do this is far more secure and more manageable for their horse to carry than a rider who cannot.
-However, this does not mean that you should be 'clinging to your horse with your legs wrapped around them, far from it; it is balance that keeps you on your horse, not grip.
+However, this does not mean that they should be 'clinging to their horse with their legs wrapped around them, far from it; it is balance that keeps a rider on a horse, not grip.